cnthiesen/quantum-innovation-challenge/agenda.md

 During the first weeks of Phase 1 we will compile an extensive FQA summary with all your questions and try to fix all outstanding issues you might have to set up a team and work on a project.

-You will have time until the 30th of September to submit your project via a pull request to the <a href="https://github.com/Quantum-Innovation-Challenge/LSQI-Challenge-2025">LSQI-Challenge-2025 repository</a>.
+You will have time until the 30th of September to submit your project via a pull request to the <a  class="plausible-event-name=LSQI+Repo+Click" href="https://github.com/Quantum-Innovation-Challenge/LSQI-Challenge-2025">LSQI-Challenge-2025 repository</a>.

 The possibility to submit your project will close at 10am CET on the 30th of September, later pull requests will be disregarded.